zehrabuse/ride-cancellation-prediction-ml/docs/validation_and_testing_plan.md

 Validation and testing play a critical role in ensuring the reliability of machine learning systems.

-By applying data validation, train-test splitting, cross-validation, and multiple evaluation metrics, the Ride cancellation Prediction Project ensures that the developed model is robust and performs well on unseen data.
+By applying data validation, train-test splitting, cross-validation, and multiple evaluation metrics, the Ride Cancellation Prediction Project ensures that the developed model is robust and performs well on unseen data.

 Special emphasis is placed on **recall**, as minimizing false negatives is an important goal for this project.
 This approach helps ensure that the model produces reliable and meaningful predictions.